 (We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites)

-Classic bedtime books for toddlers
+Classic bedtime books for toddlers and babies

 Goodnight Moon by Margaret Wise Brown: This is probably the most well-known bedtime book.
 Simple and sweet.
 I love the rhythm of the book; it is calming and perfect for bedtime.

 Llama Llama Red Pajama by Anna Dewdney: The Llama Llama series is where reading took a big turn in my house.
 My youngest got a Llama Llama book for her birthday and the first time I read it to my kids- I could see the “love of reading” light flickering “on” in their heads.
 This is the series they always reach for.
 This is the book they know by heart.
 The stories are rhythmic and relatable (and they rhyme!)
 They are written and illustrated by a Mom and teacher.
 Love, love, love!